Common Mistakes to Avoid When Using Screws in Home Improvement Projects

 Another common mistake is either over‑tightening or under‑tightening screws.
 Over‑tightening can strip the screw or damage the material, while under‑tightening can result in a loose connection that may not hold up over time.
 It's crucial to find the right balance and tighten the screws just enough to provide a secure fit without causing damage.

 Using the wrong screwdriver bit can lead to slippage and damage to both the screw head and the surrounding material.
 It's important to use the appropriate screwdriver bit that matches the screw head.
-For example, a Phillips screw requires a Phillips screwdriver bit, while a square-headed screw needs a square drive bit.
+For example, a Phillips screwdriver bit is required for a Phillips screw, while a square drive bit works for square‑headed screws.
 Using the correct bit ensures a proper grip and reduces the risk of damaging the screw or the project.
+A set of screwdriver bits can cover most common head types.

 Reading more: